MetaBarj0/covertops-cmake-llvm/README.md

 `insert image here`

-Shows both summary information with coverage percentage and precise uncovered region of code for the current c++ file
+Shows both summary information with coverage percentage and precise uncovered region of code for the current source code file.

 `insert image here`